Exploring the World from the American West

 So if "what do you do" is a poorly focused question, what is my story?
 I have had the good fortune to have done some interesting things.
 My family has turned out very well, but I can only take perhaps a little credit for that and I thank them greatly.
 I excavated the grave of a high Saxon nobleman in England.
 I have contributed to understanding the pyramids of the Old Kingdom of Egypt, my work which shall last the longest.
 I initiated the first experimental programming to make "point" public weather forecasts from numerical weather prediction model output files, which led to the point forecast tools in the National Weather Service web pages today.
 I have designed two sail cruising yachts and two day sailers, and built the day sailers.
 I restored one of Pete Culler's "good little skiffs."
 I can make good biscuits, and cheese souffle.
 I know my way around a few cities and museums in Europe and the US, and I have seen Die Lustige Witwe at Volksoper Wien.
 I can recognize and name all the native trees of the southern Rocky Mountains, and know something about the geology there, though western geology is a full-time, life-long, dedicated vocation.
 I have given paid history talks from Washington to Indiana.
 I was lead speaker at a science meeting in Portugal in 2014.
 I like to make photographs, and to write.
 I have published several papers in history journals, including the Cambridge Archaeological Journal.

 Being raised in a comfortable, safe, and happy family in the United States, I 'won the lottery.'
-Anyone who was raised in a comfortable, safe and happy family in the United States should repay that good fortune by contributing in some way to their community, nation, or to the world.
+Anyone who was raised in a comfortable, safe and happy family in the United States might give some thought to repaying that good fortune by contributing in some way to their community, nation, or to the world.

 All material Copyright © 1981-2014 St uart K Wier